 What should I do if I don’t have enough saved?

 Start saving immediately, even if you can only do a tiny bit at first.
 Every little bit helps.
 You may want to consider an app to help making saving easier.
-Some apps will automatically round up your purchases and put the change into a savings account for you, and one I recently discovered, called Tip Yourself, allows you to “tip” yourself for anything—say, if you exercised today, tip yourself $1.
+Some apps will automatically round up your purchases and put the change into a savings account for you.

 Any opinions are those of Jill Carr and not necessarily those of RJFS or Raymond James.
 The information has been obtained from sources considered to be reliable, but we do not guarantee that the foregoing material is accurate or complete.